-Contact Sharon about: Project & Program Management, Ecological Restoration, Stewardship Program Delivery, Strategic Partnership Formation/Delivery, Community Engagement, Environmental Compliance
+Contact Sharon about: Collaborative Leadership, Project & Program Management, Ecological Restoration, Stewardship Program Delivery, Strategic Partnership Formation/Delivery, Community Engagement, Environmental Compliance

-Sharon Farrell is Executive Vice President of Projects, Stewardship & Science.
-Sharon and her team lead the organization's project design and delivery, conservation initiatives, community science, restoration, and stewardship programs.
+Sharon Farrell consults as a Strategic Advisor for the national Stewardship Network and other collaborative stewardship partnerships throughout California.
+Prior to this, she worked for the Golden Gate National Parks Conservancy for 20 years, most recently as the Executive Vice President of Projects, Stewardship & Science.
+Sharon and her team led the organization's project design and delivery, conservation initiatives, community science, restoration, and stewardship programs.
 This includes advancing opportunities for engaging partners, scientists and community members in research, monitoring and many aspects of land stewardship.
-Sharon also works closely with agency partners to oversee the One Tam Initiative, a community initiative to help ensure a healthy future for Mt.
+During that time, Sharon helped found the California Landscape Stewardship Network in 2016.
+Sharon also worked closely with agency partners to oversee the One Tam Partnership, a community initiative to help ensure a healthy future for Mt.
 Tamalpais.

 Prior to joining the Parks Conservancy in 2004, Sharon was the Executive Director of the Watershed Project.
 Her work included capacity building for “Friends” groups, with a focus on partnership and fund development with municipalities and local governments.
 Sharon developed training and grants programs to support this work, and forged regional partnerships with other Bay Area non-profit organizations to support community-based stakeholder groups.